icpc/ccs-specs/JSON_Format.md

 | latitude  | number | Latitude in degrees with value between -90 and 90.
 | longitude | number | Longitude in degrees with value between -180 and 180.

-### File
+### File reference

-File reference objects have the following properties:
+A file reference object has the following properties:

 | Name     | Type            | Description
 | :------- | :-------------- | :----------